gytis-ivaskevicius/flake-utils-plus/README.md

       # Supported systems, used for packages, apps, devShell and multiple other definitions.
 Defaults to `flake-utils.lib.defaultSystems`
       supportedSystems = [ "aarch64-linux" "x86_64-linux" ];

-      # Default architecture to be used for `nixosHosts` defaults to "x86_64-linux"
+      # Default architecture to be used for `hosts` defaults to "x86_64-linux"
       defaultSystem = "aarch64-linux";

       # Channel definitions. `channels.<name>.{input,overlaysBuilder,config,patches}`